wgheidrich/MaPa/README.md

 There are a few limitations and TODOs

-- As mentioned above, MaPa does not currently have syntax for substituting values into expressions with free variables.
-I might add this at some point.

 - MaPa is not thread safe.
 This is because it uses the PLY library as a parser, which in turn relies extensively on global state.
-It is possible to have multiple MaPa parsers in one program (e.g. one for real valued and one for complex numbers), but they cannot be used in multiple threads in parallel.
+It is possible to have multiple MaPa parsers in one program (e.g. one for real valued and one for complex numbers and with different variable sets), but they cannot be used in multiple threads in parallel.

 - packaging and distribution needs some love.
 At the moment one can do a `pip` install, but it would be nice to have conda support and other means of distribution.